PascalSchroederDE/devops_for_ai_bt/content/2chapter.md

 After this, the dataset is split into three sets - training, validation, and test.
 The training and validation sets are then used for the training of the model, while the test set is only used to test the finished model at the end.

-However, before the training of the model, the pipelines scales up the cluster, so that enough resources for the training step are available.
+However, before the training of the model, the pipelines scales up the used infrastructure, so that enough resources for the training step are available.
 Also, the hyperparameter tuning can be done by automated scripts here.
 Alternatively, those hyperparameters can be given by input parameters before the pipeline is executed.

-For the training of the model, which takes the main part of the time, the pipeline usually uses a given basic model, on which the model will be based on.
-This is done because building a completely new model from scratch needs much time and huge amounts of data, which is the reason why most models are based on some pretrained basic models and only some are built from scratch.
+For the training of the model, which takes a large part of the time, the pipeline usually uses a model with pretrained weights, adjusting the architecture of the model and train this model with new data.
+This is done because building a completely new model from scratch needs much time and huge amounts of data, which is the reason why most models are based on some models with a specific ground truth and only some are built from scratch.

-After this is being done, the cluster can scale down again, and the model can be tested with the test set.
+After this is being done, the infrastructure can scale down again, and the model can be tested with the test set.
 If the results are satisfying, the model and its application can get containerized automatically and then deployed on the cluster.
 The developer can define the way of how the application should be published and accessible from the cluster for the end-users.
 In case the model does not meet the requirements the data needs or the code needs to be adjusted or cleaned, or different hyperparameters should be chosen, so that a better model will be built in the next try.

-Last it is to mention, that through feedback given by the users during the operation stage, the dataset is continuously extended by new data.
+Last it is to mention, that through feedback given by the users and generated by applying data analytics to its behavior during the operation stage, the dataset is continuously extended by new data.
 This is why the pipeline should repeat the model building sequentially so that these new data can be used to improve the application continuously.

-With these adjusted and complemented practices above as well as with a delivery pipeline similar to the described one, the principles of DevOps can be kept.
+With these adjusted and complemented practices above as well as with a delivery pipeline similar to the described one, the principles of DevOps can be applied to an AI enriched software development ecosystem.
 Through the automated containerization and deployment on a cluster, every environment can look exactly like the production environment.
 If the whole pipeline and application should be tested first locally before deploying it on a Cloud, it can be tested on a local Kubernetes cluster like Minikube, which will be described in chapter \ref{sec:minikube}.

 Also, the delivery pipeline guarantees a repeatable and reliable deployment, in which almost every step can be automated, and the Data Scientist can focus on his work with the data.
 The only thing the developers need to do is providing scripts for an automated preprocessing and feature engineering if necessary.